Outpatient Rehab Program in Arizona

-While inpatient treatment is typically recommended for those with severe addiction, outpatient treatment is available for people who have either completed an inpatient program or those who, for any reason, simply can’t stay at a treatment facility.
+While inpatient treatment is typically recommended for those with severe drug addiction, outpatient treatment is available for people who have either completed an inpatient program or those who, for any reason, simply can’t stay at a treatment facility.

-Outpatient treatment can give the person battling addiction the ability to maintain a balanced work and family life all while getting the help they need.
+An outpatient drug rehab can give the person battling addiction the ability to maintain a balanced work and family life all while getting the help they need.

-Here at Pinnacle Peak Recovery, we can help those who have:
+Our Scottsdale Outpatient Rehab can help those who have:

 - Alcohol addiction

 - Heroin addiction